‘Really had a lot of misconceptions’: Texas faith leaders visit southern border - NewsBreak

 The faith leaders said they plan to build partnerships with ministries along the border to help communities better deal with asylum seekers.

-They also want to organize more group trips to the border, so more people can get involved to work to find solutions.Copyright 2022 Nexstar Media Inc. All rights reserved.
+They also want to organize more group trips to the border so more people can get involved, working to find solutions.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.